techidaily/site-win11-tips/source/_posts/eliminating-error-0xc00d36b4-from-win11-devices.md

  It works by checking your audio settings and hardware for potential issues.
 If any problems are identified, the troubleshooter will suggest fixes that you can apply by using the**Apply this fix** button in the utility.

- We covered how to use this handy tool in our guide on[fixing no audio on Windows](https://www.makeuseof.com/tag/no-sound-7-tips-fix-audio-issues-windows-10/) , so check that out for further details.
+ We covered how to use this handy tool in our guide on [fixing no audio on Windows](https://www.makeuseof.com/tag/no-sound-7-tips-fix-audio-issues-windows-10/) , so check that out for further details.

 ## 3\.
 Re-enable Windows Media Player